1985 Wales v Scotland football match: Second half

 At the time the penalty was taken, the Welsh dugout was surrounded by press and photographers, as the home team were still leading 1–0.
 With the scores levelled, the pack switched their attention to the Scottish bench, which led to Stein remonstrating with at least one photographer to move out of the way of his view of the game.
 Both Professor Stewart Hillis, the Scotland team doctor (who was also Stein's consultant), and Welsh manager Mike England stated that there appeared to be nothing wrong at this point.

 While the rest of the Scottish bench were celebrating Cooper's successful penalty, Stein was unanimated.
 It was thought that he was merely following the advice he had given to his staff and players throughout the evening - "keep your dignity".
-However, Ferguson had noted that the manager appeared even more pallid, and was sweating profusely.
+Ferguson had noted that the manager appeared even more pallid, and was sweating profusely.

 With approximately two minutes of normal time left, the referee's whistle blew for an infringement.
-Stein however appeared to think that the final whistle had been blown, as he rose from his seat and began to make his way towards the Welsh bench to shake hands with England.
-However, as he got up, he then fell to his knees before collapsing to the ground.
+Stein appeared to think that the final whistle had been blown, as he rose from his seat and began to make his way towards the Welsh bench to shake hands with England.
+As he got up, he fell to his knees before collapsing to the ground.
 He was immediately carried to the away dressing room where attempts were made to resuscitate him.